ChristophBellmann/TheRock_gfx1031/README.md

   - TODO: Automated Python package update tooling
 - **Real-world testing** on Mint with AMD RX 6700 XT

+### Usability validation (Python, in-tree, no /opt/rocm)

+For a small, repository-local “proof that the built stack is usable” *before* installing anything system-wide, see:
+`validation/README.md` and `validation/run_validation.py`.

 ### Quick Start for This Build

 ```bash